 The Ennahda Party is essentially the Muslim Brotherhood in Tunisia and Abdel Fattah Mourou is not only the party’s vice president but also one of its co-founders.
-While he has been described by some sources as a member of the “moderate” wing of Ennahda, Mourou has a long history of engagement with the Global Muslim Brotherhood (GMB) including
+Despite his characterization as a “moderate”, Mourou has a long history of engagement with the Global Muslim Brotherhood, Hamas, and other extremists:

-- Mourou held shares in the now-defunct Al Taqwa Bank which was set up by GMB leaders Youssef Nada and Ghaleb Himmat and included Youssef Qaradawi as the head of its Shariah Board.
-(See Note 1) Mourou is mentioned three times in Nada’s 1999 phone book.
+- Mourou held shares in the now-defunct Al Taqwa Bank which was set up by Global Muslim Brotherhood leaders Youssef Nada and Ghaleb Himmat and included GMB leader Youssef Qaradawi as the head of its Shariah Board.
+(See Note 1) Mourou is mentioned three times in Nada’s 1999 phonebook.

 - In May 2011, the GMBDW reported that Mourou participated in the 9th Palestinians in Europe Conference in Wuppertal, Germany.
 The conference was organized by the Palestinian Return Centre (PRC), part of the Hamas support network in the UK and, as always, featured leaders from Hamas and the Global Muslim Brotherhood.